This FAA-approved program is designed to prepare students for entry-level positions in the aircraft maintenance industry.

-Graduates will meet Federal Aviation Administration requirements for the issuance of an Airframe certificate.
+Graduates will meet FAA requirements for the issuance of an airframe certificate.
 Aviation maintenance technicians are qualified to perform service or make repairs on all types and sizes of private and commercial aircraft, including airplanes and helicopters.
 Related fields include aircraft and component manufacturing.
 Students are eligible for FAA certification upon completion of required technical credits.

 Note: Graduates must meet FAA literacy requirements and complete technical credits for FAA certification.

 Employability Requirement: Graduates must meet Federal Aviation Administration certification exams and pass literacy requirements.

 Program Length: This program is approximately five quarters long, depending on the time students need to satisfactorily complete all graduation requirements.

 |AMT 104||Basic Mathematics, Basic Physics, and Weight & Balance||5|

 |AMT 109||Basic Electricity||4|

 |AMT 116||Aircraft Drawings, Cleaning & Corrosion Control, Ground Operations & Servicing, & Fluid Lines & Fittings||5|

 |AMT 119||Materials & Processes||5|

 |AMT 125||Advanced Electricity||4|